-Track Maine coronavirus cases by county in this interactive map
+Track Maine coronavirus cases and rates by county

 The Maine CDC is publishing details about each confirmed case in the state, as well as negative tests, which are visualized below.

-As the CDC publishes these numbers, its director has, Dr. Nirav Shah, has noted that it’s unclear how much the data lags behind the real spread of the virus.
+As the Maine CDC publishes these numbers, its director, Dr. Nirav Shah, has noted that it’s unclear how much the data lags behind the real spread of the virus.

-“What we know about outbreaks is that we are often just detecting the tip of the iceberg,” Shah told reporters Sunday, according to Maine Public.
+“What we know about outbreaks is that we are often just detecting the tip of the iceberg,” Shah told reporters on March 22, according to Maine Public.

 For ongoing coverage of coronavirus in Maine, see the free coverage from the Bangor Daily News, the Portland Press Herald and Maine Public.
 On Twitter, OpenMaine also has some cool digital resources in the works.